LucasDLee/C4-Notes-and-Code/C4 Web D&D/Code Notes/JavaScript_Notes.md

 ```

 #### Calling a Function

+When we want a function to run, we must "call" it.
+This means we need to write its name with the necessary parameters.

 - Type the function name with the parameters (if it has no parameters, just have the parenthesis)
   - E.g. functionName() or functionName(parameter)